Planning a Bansho Lesson

 • Determine how you will introduce the problem to students.
 Three Read protocol?

-• Anticipate student responses
+• Anticipate student responses: “Working on it”

 • Solve the problem in a variety of ways: concrete manipulatives, pictorial representations, alternate strategies and algorithms, standard algorithm, etc.